Offbeatmammal/GridBuddy/README.md

 # GridBuddy
-phone optimised grid sheets for Marshalling, PitLane, and Grid teams.
+**Phone optimised grid sheets for Marshalling, PitLane, and Grid teams.**

 Designed to offer a light-weight simple alterative to paper based grid sheets for circuit races